DimiTech/dimitech.github.io/_posts/2022-08-25-how-to-become-an-expert-part-2.md

 from marketing their products, frameworks, libraries, APIs etc. as "revolutionary" and "game-changing"!

-Don't fall prey to this. **Focus on fundamentals and principles** that almost never change (for example, SQL is in use since the 70s).
+Don't fall prey to this. **Focus on fundamentals and principles** that almost never change (for example, SQL has been in use since the 70s").
 Otherwise you risk investing a lot of time in something that might not stay around for long.

 Don't mindlessly let others (especially giant corporations) dictate how you use